The mission of the Center for Cooperative Media is to grow and strengthen local journalism, and in doing so serve New

 The Center’s research agenda is focused on issues impacting local journalism, especially business model and sustainability questions.

 We host an annual national conference about local journalism.
 Past conferences have focused on the topics of engagement and innovation; the 2016 conference was about sustainability, Sustain Local 2016.
 We hosted an international symposium on collaborative journalism in 2017, 2018, and 2019.
-We’ll be hosting the 2020 Collaborative Journalism Summit at Queens University in Charlotte, NC on May 14-15, 2020.
+We hosted the 2020 Collaborative Journalism Summit in place via Zoom on May 14-15, 2020.

 The Center for Cooperative Media is supported with annual operational and project funding from the John S. and James L. Knight Foundation, the Geraldine R. Dodge Foundation, Democracy Fund, the Abrams Foundation, and Montclair State University.